samhorio/recipe-project/README.md

 X_train, X_test, y_train, y_test = train_test_split(final_merged.iloc[:,:-1], final_merged['rated 5'], test_size = 0.2 )
 ```
 ### Baseline Model
+We added the **calories**, **minutes**, and **n_steps** <u>quantitative</u> features to our prediction model.
+We decided to add **calories** feature so that we can include the calories as a part of our prediction model.
+This is because when comparing different recipes, much of the time the ingredients for the same recipe have little variation.
+For many, checking how *much* those little variations differ can often easily be identified by evaluating the calories.
+Thus, this is a crucial part to include in our prediction model, as it can help us get a better gauge of the general healthiness of a food item (or for any other reason for counting calories, no judgement!).
+We did this by taking the data out of the list and extracting the first element of said list, as it's sorted from most to least calories.
+It is then used on all values in the 'nutrition' column with FunctionTransformer(), ready for preprocessing.

+**Minutes** feature was added because it's another likely variable that people will look at when evaluating which recipe to choose.
+Over time, people have become gravitating naturally towards more activities that require less time.
+The quicker one can complete the recipe the better.
+We utilized minutes by standardizing it with StandardScaler() in order to reduce any influence of potential outliers, as minutes is more subjective to whoever is using the recipe.

+Lastly, the **N_steps** feature was added for a similar reason.
+The more steps a recipe has (regardless of how the steps are established), the more unlikely someone is to choose it.
+The converse is also true, where the shorter amount of steps can yield to someone being more likely to favor a recipe over another.
+We used a FunctionTransformer() on this column as well.Thus, we utilize these three quantitative features for our prediction model.

+Side note: it's interesting that the *reason* why we care so much about how much/little of the activity is in order to choose it is rather interesting.
+It makes you wonder what this says about society (or at least the demographic of people who use recipes).

+The model we chose is the Decision Tree Classifier with a max depth of 40.
 ```
 # Feature 1 - Nutrition Values
 def extract_calories(df):